noviscient/Factsheet-Wiki/README.md

   ### Formula(words)
   The formula used is the same as the one in the [Maximum Drawdown](#section6.2) however the difference is in the last step where instead of finding the absolute value, we find the actual value:
   $$\ \text{Depth} = \min_{t}(D) $$
-  where $Depth$ represents the actual value of the lowest drawdown observed.
+  where $Depth$ The actual value of the lowest drawdown observed.
 Then we can convert it to percentage by multipling $Depth$ by 100.

   ### Formula(code)
   ```python